taosdata/TDengine/README.md

 cd TDengine
 ```

-The connectors for go & grafana have been moved to separated repositories,
+The connectors for go & grafana and some tools have been moved to separated repositories,
 so you should run this command in the TDengine directory to install them:
 ```bash
 git submodule update --init --recursive